browserify/http-browserify/readme.markdown

 The
-[http](http://nodejs.org/docs/v0.4.10/api/all.html#hTTP) module from browserify, but for browsers that can only do cross-origin requests with XDomainRequest (IE8 & IE9).
+[http](http://nodejs.org/docs/v0.4.10/api/all.html#hTTP) module from browserify, but supporting browsers that can only do cross-origin requests with XDomainRequest (IE8 & IE9).

 The out-of-the-box [http-browserify] does not work for cross-origin requests with XDomainRequest, and [an open issue](https://github.com/substack/http-browserify/pull/3) has gone unresponded to for almost 3 years.